The Board is responsible for strategy direction and oversight of EFDSS.

 EFDSS is a company limited by guarantee and a charity registered in England and Wales.
 EFDSS’ governing document is its Articles of Association (pdf).
 These include EFDSS’ objectives, revised and up-dated from the original 1935 Memorandum of Association (pdf).
 There is provision in the Articles to make Bye-Laws (pdf).

-The next AGM will take place on Saturday 11 November 2017 at 11.15am at Cecil Sharp House.
+The most recent AGM took place on Saturday 11 November 2017 at 11.15am at Cecil Sharp House.
 These events are for our Members, and give you the chance to help steer the organisation through debate, questioning and voting on resolutions.

 It’s a great opportunity for us to talk to you about the ways that we work.
 We also show you what’s been happening over the last year, and fill you in on our latest projects, activities, campaigns and appeals.
 We invite questions from our Members and want to hear your views.